hashicorp/terraform/README.md

     * region - The name of the region (from 'regions', below) to assign this answer to.
 This is used for subsequent geo-filtering.
 [Optional]
     * meta - Add metadata to this answer, used for filtering.
 [Optional]
       * field - The metadata field name to update from a feed.
 [Required]
       * feed - The id of the feed which updates this field.
-[Required]
+[Optional, conflicts with value]
-      * FIXME - Add ability to have static values here
+      * value - The static value to set for this metadata field.
+[Optional, conflicts with feed]
   * regions - The set of regions to which you can add static metadata, and then associate with answers.
 This stanza can be repeated.
     * name - The name of this region (the name provided in an answer) [Required]
     * georegion - The name of the geographic region which corresponds to this region.
 Allowed values are: US-WEST, US-EAST, US-CENTRAL, EUROPE, AFRICA, ASIAPAC, SOUTH-AMERICA.
 [Optional]